antoninschrab/ksdagg-paper/README.md

-# Code for KSDAgg: a KSD aggregated goodness-of-fit test
+# Code for KSDAgg: KSD Aggregated Goodness-of-fit Test

 This GitHub repository contains the code for the reproducible experiments presented in our paper [KSD Aggregated Goodness-of-fit Test](https://arxiv.org/pdf/2202.00824.pdf):